Ice Castles

-Plot summary
+Plot

 Alexis "Lexie" Winston is a sixteen-year-old girl from Waverly, Iowa, who dreams of becoming a champion figure skater.
 Her boyfriend, Nick Peterson, dreams of being a hockey player.

-Coached by a family friend and former skater, Lexie enters a regional championship over her father's protests.
-There she is discovered by an elite coach, who sees her potential despite her lack of training and her relatively advanced age.
-Over her father's objections, Lexie moves from Waverly to Colorado Springs to train at the legendary Broadmoor World Arena.
+Coached by a family friend and former skater Beulah Smith, Lexie enters a regional championship over her father's protests.
+There she is discovered by an elite coach Deborah Mackland, who sees her potential despite her lack of training and her relatively advanced age.
+Over her father Marcus Winston's objections, Lexie moves from Waverly to Colorado Springs to train at the legendary Broadmoor World Arena.
 She becomes unpopular among her fellow trainees because of the attention lavished on her natural talent and the publicity she receives.

 Lexie qualifies for the senior championship level, her life changing drastically in the process.
-She becomes a star, alienates her boyfriend, and begins dating a grown man, television broadcaster Brian.
+She becomes a star, alienates Nick, and begins dating a grown man, television broadcaster Brian Dockett.
 Becoming uncomfortable with the direction her life is taking, she leaves a sponsorship party and heads to a nearby outdoor skating rink.
-Her coach and the partygoers watch through the windows as she skates.
+Deborah and the partygoers watch through the windows as she skates.
 She attempts a difficult triple jump but lands off the ice onto a set of tables and chairs chained together near the edge of the rink.
 Lexie suffers a serious head injury, a blood clot in her brain robbing her of her eyesight and leaving her able to see only light and blurry shapes.
 The doctor is uncertain if her injury will be permanent.